ziaxdk/zlapser/readme.md

 	$ sudo killall node

 #### Access point configuration
+Finally my wifi dongle arrived from Hong Kong.
+I bought [this](http://dx.com/p/mini-usb-2-4ghz-150mbps-802-11b-g-n-wifi-wireless-network-card-adapter-black-120933), which has this RT5370 chipset and it's supported by ["nl80211"](http://wireless.kernel.org/en/developers/Documentation/nl80211).
+I pretty much followed this guide to get access point running: [http://www.elinux.org/RPI-Wireless-Hotspot](http://www.elinux.org/RPI-Wireless-Hotspot)

+First install the packages required to run hot spot

+    $ sudo apt-get install hostapd udhcpd   # Installs dhcp and hostap servers

+Configure udhcpd (dhcp server)

+    $ sudo nano /etc/udhcpd.conf

+Lots of informaion in the file: Ignore most of it and change/add the following:

+    start 10.11.12.14           # range start address of dhcp end 10.11.12.20             # range end address of dhcp interface wlan0             # assign dhcp to interface wlan0 opt subnet 255.255.255.128  # network
+    opt router 10.11.12.13      # The wlan0 ip address

+Next

+     $ sudo nano /etc/default/udhcpd

+Enable dhcp by comment this line

+    #DHCPD_ENABLED="no"         # the # means ignore/comment

+Assign IP address for wlan0

+    $ sudo nano /etc/network/interfaces

+Add

+    iface wlan0 inet static
+    address 10.11.12.13
+    netmask 255.255.255.128
+    auto wlan0

+Next configure hostapd - the access point

+    $ sudo nano /etc/hostapd/hostapd.conf

+For an open network with no security enter this:

+    interface=wlan0
+    driver=nl80211
+    ssid=www.zlapser.net        # SSID of network
+    hw_mode=g
+    channel=6
+    auth_algs=1
+    wmm_enabled=0

+To enable a secure network add this with the above:

+    wpa=2
+    wpa_passphrase=zlapser!     # MUST be at least 8 characters
+    wpa_key_mgmt=WPA-PSK
+    wpa_pairwise=TKIP
+    rsn_pairwise=CCMP

+To test the configuration and check it works:

+    $ sudo hostapd -dd /etc/hostapd/hostapd.conf     # dd lots of debug info

+Finally before you can run it as a service:

+    $ sudo /etc/default/hostapd

+Change to this:

+    DAEMON_CONF="/etc/hostapd/hostapd.conf"

+Run it as a service and start dhcp as a service

+    $ sudo service hostapd start
+    $ sudo service udhcpd start

+NOw you should be able to connect to the pi access point. :-)

+## Browser support

+The stock browser on Android (mine is v4.03) doesn't support webswockets, which ZLapser uses for feedback to the UI.
+Install Chrome for Android.
+More info here [http://caniuse.com/websockets](http://caniuse.com/websockets)

 ### Tips and tricks
 For good recordings, make sure to set your cammera to fixed shutter/aperture values (M mode), and disable auto whitebalance mode.
 And of course, use a tripod.